lineality/parkinsons_resources/README.md

 Dividing up activities is rather arbitrary, but a practical division into two areas (that follow two of the main bundled regimes of clinically tested sets of activities) may be: Physical & Speech

 #### 1. Physical:
-PT, OT, LSVT-Big & "Rock-Steady" or Non-Contact Boxing (PT stands for Physical Therapy, OT is "Occupational Therapy '', LSVT is a patented specific variant of therapeutic activities described more broadly here so as not to infringe on the copyright of super-secret-squirl stretching and reaching activities.)
+PT, OT, LSVT-Big & "Rock-Steady" or Non-Contact Boxing all often deal with whole body movement, balance, etc. These terms may come up as you research as discuss therapy.
+PT stands for Physical Therapy, OT is "Occupational Therapy '' (and can be tricky to define but often focuses on real-world tasks such as 'getting yourself a glass of water,' or 'safely taking a bath').
+LSVT is a patented specific variant of therapeutic activities.
+The activities described here are general range of motion activities, not the copyrighted super-secret-squirl stretching and reaching activities of LSVT.
+If you want pure LSVT then you can enter their bureaucracy (where in the case of my father they often refused to even tell him what the activities were (top secret)).
+Sometimes the LSVT program is simply shortened to the "BIG" program.
+For our purposes, we do reaching and stretching to cover a full range of motion (which is my own focus.
+I focus on range of motion, stances, etc.)
-Rocksteady or Non-Contact boxing has become increasingly used and various videos and resources should be available online.
+Rocksteady or Non-Contact boxing has become increasingly used to treat and prevent Parkinsons and various videos and resources should be available online.
+Even though this is called 'boxing' at no point will people be punching each-other in the head ("the noble sport").

 #### 2. Speech:
 SLP or Speech Language and Cognition, e.g. Parkinson Voice Project